sparshjaswal/sparshjaswal.github.io/JavaScript/functional programming/Closure/README.md

-# Chapter 1 | Closure
+# Chapter 1 | **Closure**

-## Ability of a function to store a reference to anything outside its scope
+> Ability of function to store a reference which is outside the scope of function is closure

 ```javascript
 function fullName() {